Buying a Personal Computer

 However, the Internet-based computer sellers certainly have their downsides.
 For instance, it can easily take up to a week for you to receive your new computer through the mail.
 Assuming that it has not been damaged in transit, you may open all of the boxes and set up the system, only to discover that it does not boot properly, or the flat-panel monitor has dead pixels, or the keyboard is rather uncomfortable to use.
 Purchasing items through the mail, sight unseen, can easily result in nasty surprises.
 If you need technical support with a malfunctioning system, you will quickly find yourself slogging through "phone menu purgatory" and layers of technical support, all designed to keep you away from the vendor's most knowledgeable and costly support staff.
 When you finally get through to them, and convince them that, yes, you did try rebooting the computer, you may have to repackage one or more items (you did save those boxes, right?) and ship it back to them.

-The final option we will consider, and the one I recommend, is to call or visit a local small computer shop.
+The final option I will consider, and the one I recommend, is to call or visit a local small computer shop.
 This offers most of the benefits, with far fewer disadvantages.
 You will likely get a brand new system at the lowest cost.
 This is partly because the local shops do not have to invest tremendous amounts of money in television and radio advertisements.
 (The "Dell Interns" may be free, but telling you about them is not.)
 Another big advantage is that the sales/support folks at these shops tend to be far more technically knowledgeable than the salespeople at electronics superstores and mail-order companies.
 If your new system has a problem or you need hardware technical support, you will probably receive much more useful advice from your local shop.

 In addition, do not let the diminutive sizes of these shops fool you.
 Most of them carry peripherals and replacement components, at prices that the megastores cannot beat or even match.
 Just because a small shop does not have space to display all of its wares, does not mean that they are unavailable.
 I learned this the hard way, after purchasing a new heat sink from a big store, only to later discover that a local shop carried the same component at two-thirds of the cost.
 Thank goodness for liberal return policies!